What is refined sugar and how is it made?

 Brown rice syrup is one of the sugar alternatives with really low GI.
 The GI of brown rice syrup is just 25.
 One problem is that it is not that commonly available and you may have to stock it.
 But the problem with brown rice syrup is that this syrup is made from rice and is a caloric sweetener.

 This sweetener does not have much in terms of nutrition but whatever calories it brings with it is empty calories.
 But then, so does sugar!
 So might as well go with the lesser GI option.

-There are a a few other options such as cane sugar juice, barley malt syrup but these are less healthier than the options detailed above.
-My personal favourites are jaggery, palm sugar and honey!
+There are a few other options such as cane sugar juice, barley malt syrup but these are less healthier than the options detailed above.
+My personal favorites are jaggery, palm sugar, and honey!

 With an array of options available, we might as well choose the ones which are healthier.